ahmetozlu/vehicle_counting_tensorflow/custom_vehicle_training/README.md

 ---

-The vehicle detection&counting challenge model will be published in here!
-The training on progress.
+The vehicle detection&counting challenge model will be published in here! **The training is on progress**!

-Some traffim jam vides:
+Some traffic jam videos:

 - https://www.youtube.com/watch?v=ynyImulYA8M